 Our perfectly healthy and lovely nine year old Belgian Tervuren (terv-URN) Mica was lost within six days of onset to two blood immune diseases: Immune-Mediated Hemolytic Anemia (IMHA) and Immune-Mediated Thrombocytopenia (IMT).
 IMHA occurs when the immune system attacks its own red blood cells (RBCs) prematurely and at a much faster rate than new ones can be produced.
 It is life threatening and requires prompt, aggressive medical treatment.
 A lack of oxygen carrying RBCs may damage vital organs and a high risk of death from blood clots exists.

-There are a number of other names Hemolytic Anemia goes by, such as Auto-immune Hemolytic Anemia (AIHA) and different versions of the disease itself.
-Mica's was the worst, known as peracute.
+Hemolytic Anemia (HA) is also referred to as Auto-immune Hemolytic Anemia (AIHA).
+Sadly, Mica's was the worst, known as peracute.

 IMHA can be caused by exposure to toxins, cancer, infection or even vaccines.
 Bee/wasp stings and tick-borne diseases (TBD) have also been implicated, as has the ingestion of onions, garlic and pennies.
 It may be deemed idiopathic (no known cause) like Mica's, which is most often the case.
 IMT adversely affects blood platelets, which help blood to clot normally, and accompanies IMHA in 50-70% of IMHA cases.
 It can lead to excessive bleeding, which can be interior and/or exterior in nature.
 For Mica it was the complications of IMHA that presented the greatest challenge.
 Symptoms of IMHA can appear suddenly or can be more gradual.
 Mica's onset was sudden, in less than 24 hours.
 Her energy level was down a bit one day, but she otherwise seemed well.
 After midnight she vomited once.
 By morning her breathing was labored and she was very weak and could not stand on her own.
 Later that day in ICU she became severely jaundiced.